Acute optic neuritis

 Refer to an ophthalmologist and/or neurologist.
 Usually, an ophthalmologist is involved in the initial assessment, diagnosis and treatment.
 Further management regarding the risk of MS (below) usually requires neurological expertise.

-Consider corticosteroids during the acute phase:
+Corticosteroids are generally used during the acute phase:

 Oral prednisolone is not recommended because of (uncertain) evidence that it may increase the recurrence rate.

-Information for patients is important (see 'Prognosis', below).
+Information for patients is important.

 For Pulfrich's phenomenon (disturbed perception of movement), symptoms may be helped by using spectacles with a tinted lens over the unaffected eye, to balance the delay in conduction from the other side.

-For Uhthoff's phenomenon symptoms (worsening vision with raised body temperature), avoid hot environments and take cool drinks; reassure patients that this symptom is reversible and does not further damage vision.
+For Uhthoff's phenomenon symptoms (worsening vision with raised body temperature), avoid hot environments and take cool drinks; reassure patients that this symptom is reversible and does not damage vision.

 Visual prognosis

-The prognosis for vision in ADON is usually good13 .
+The prognosis for vision is generally good.11

 Risk of recurrence

-ADON can recur in either eye.
+ON can recur in either eye.

 The risk of recurrence was 35% over 10 years in the ONTT.